-- Seven out of every ten Americans believe that undocumented children should receive the same benefits as refugees, which would qualify them for Medicaid or CHIP under federal and state law. - Public support is growing for Dream Care in Pennsylvania as evidenced by the 97-member strong "Dream Care Coalition." - In six other states undocumented children are eligible for enrollment in CHIP or Medicaid.
-Former Governors Bruce Rauner (R - Illinois), Pete Wilson (R- California) and William Weld (R- Massachusetts) were among the first state executives to enact this fiscally responsible measure more than a decade ago.
-Oregon, New York and Washington states along with Washington DC also cover all kids.
-Utah and New Jersey are actively pursuing this change as well.
+- Seven out of every ten Americans believe that undocumented children should receive the same benefits as refugees, which would qualify them for Medicaid or CHIP under federal and state law. - Public support is growing for Dream Care as evidenced by the 101-member strong "Dream Care Coalition." - In seven other states, children who are undocumented immigrants are eligible for enrollment in CHIP or Medicaid.
+Former Governors Bruce Rauner (R Illinois), Pete Wilson (R- California) and William Weld (R- Massachusetts) were among the first state executives to enact this fiscally responsible measure more than a decade ago.
+Oregon, New York, New Jersey and Washington states along with Washington DC also cover all kids.
+Utah and Delaware are actively pursuing this change as well.